 In short, everyone felt bad about how such a simple matter snowballed into concern my car had been stolen.

-When people talk about customer service, they make it out to be a general rule to treat customers like you want to be treated.
+When people talk about customer service, they make it a general rule to treat customers like you want to be treated.

 But that doesn’t go far enough.

-We create training so a customer’s expectations are not just met but exceeded.
+We create training, so a customer’s expectations are met and exceeded.

-When something falls through the cracks there have to be systems, processes, and empowered employees who can empathize with a customer - who now feels trapped and helpless - while your brand or retail store tries to figure out a solution.
+When something falls through the cracks, there must be systems, processes, and empowered employees who can empathize with a customer - who now feels trapped and helpless - while your brand or retail store tries to figure out a solution.

 Your first concern must be to help resolve any issue.
-In providing exceptional experience, someone needs to take responsibility and fix the issue - whatever it is - from improper billing, to late delivery, to failure of a product.
+In providing an exceptional experience, someone needs to take responsibility and fix the issue - whatever it is - from improper billing to late delivery to failure of a product.

 And no one wants to hear false promises...

-The attitude you display throughout this process determines whether your customer will feel better and forgive or feel slighted and want to rail.
+Your attitude throughout this process determines whether your customer will feel better and forgive or feel slighted and want to rail.

-The Audi service dealer had empathy, but the third-party company running the app didn’t.
-I had expected immediate service worthy of the price I paid for an Audi.
+The Audi service dealer had empathy, but the app's third-party company didn’t.
+I had expected immediate service worthy of my price for an Audi.
 I had also expected to be able to talk to someone throughout my ordeal.
 Both were missing.

 The dealership was on my side and apologetic in trying to fix something they, at the time, had little control over.

-On the other hand, just two weeks ago I checked into a hotel room that had no working phone or clock.
+On the other hand, just two weeks ago, I checked into a hotel room and found no working phone or clock.
 This time, the hotel agent’s first response was not to fix the problem but to offer me 10,000 points in consolation... she tried to buy me off.

-How you deliver on the promises you have led customers to believe is how well you are perceived as having good customer service.
+How you deliver on the promises you have made customers believe is how well you are perceived as having good customer service.

 Training for customer service means someone somewhere takes responsibility for getting something solved.
 For cutting through the rules.
 For getting you on the road again.

-Technology can be good, but if it isn’t looked at from the customer’s viewpoint, it can be setting up expectations for transparency that simply aren’t there.
+Technology can be good, but if it isn’t looked at from the customer’s viewpoint, it can set up expectations for transparency that simply aren’t there.
 I could track the non-movement of my car just fine.

-To manage customer expectations is a good start.
-You can educate your customers about what a product can and cannot do, but in this age where people can and do return products they’ve used, worn, or abused due to liberal online return policies, there will always be the need for a personal touch.
+Managing customer expectations is a good start.
+You can educate your customers about what a product can and cannot do, but in this age where people can - and do - return products they’ve used, worn, or abused due to liberal online return policies, there will always be the need for a personal touch.

-Most customers are reasonable; they aren’t demanding things that are outrageous.
+Most customers are reasonable; they aren’t demanding outrageous things.

 And no, I don’t think the customer is always right.

-Passing the buck to the manager, the vendor, or app are pointless unless you want a social media rant about your brand.
+Passing the buck to the manager, the vendor, or the app is pointless unless you want a social media rant about your brand.

 I received a second call from the same roadside service person who shared they had missed all their internal processes on my flat tire call.
-Supervisors weren’t alerted, they didn’t follow their own criteria, and as the situation elevated, they were unable to confirm crucial details.
+Supervisors weren’t alerted, they didn’t follow their own criteria, and as the situation elevated, they could not confirm crucial details.

-That’s the final point of this post - that whenever something goes bad, it is time for you to look at your own systems and see how you can manage them better.
+That’s the final point of this post - whenever something goes bad, it is time to look at your own systems and see how you can manage them better.

-After all, whether you sell $70,000 cars or $700 sweaters or $7 cups of espresso, consumers’ expectations are only going to rise.
+After all, whether you sell $70,000 cars or $700 sweaters, or $7 cups of espresso, consumers’ expectations will only rise.
 You can’t afford a hit like this to your brand’s image.